Keeping a healthy system

-PaperCut has been around since 1999 and has a very reliable and robust system.
-We still have customers running the original version 1 release back from 1999 without any hitches!
+PaperCut has been around since 1999 and is a very reliable and robust system.
 One of the design objectives forming the foundation of PaperCut is “self administration”.
-Where possible the system should be responsible for it’s own management and maintenance.
+Where possible, the system should be responsible for it’s own management and maintenance.
 PaperCut does a good job in this area and normally manual maintenance is not required.
 However, like all systems, Administrators should make regular inspections and avoid configuration or system changes that might upset normal operation.

 The following list highlights some problems experienced by our customers over the years, and explains how to avoid them on your own networks: